 As Bill Lord noted in his story, the grunts would normally jump just before the chopper touched down, then we would immediately “pull pitch” (rapidly ascend) and boogie out of the LZ hopefully before we became a target.
 This time, with a wet torrent pulling through my main rotor and splashing my windscreen like a hard rain, I remained at a hover over the water for many seconds that seemed like long minutes while the troops made their way to the tree line and dry land.

-His face was painted dark camouflage, so I didn’t recognize the last man out of the water until he turned and smiled.
-1LT Freeman, the infantry platoon leader, waved and gave a thumbs up as if to say no hard feelings for nearly drowning him and his men.
-I pulled pitch, and departed the LZ along with my other two aircraft.
-Still a bit shaken, I asked my co-pilot to take the controls.
+His face was painted dark camouflage, so I didn’t recognize the last man out of the water until he turned with a “thumbs up.”
+1LT Freeman, the infantry platoon leader, then waved as if to say no hard feelings for nearly drowning him and his men.
+I pulled pitch and departed the LZ along with my other two aircraft.
+A bit shaken, I asked my co-pilot to take the controls.
 I pushed back in my seat and stared out the open side window and watched the deep jungle glide by beneath me.
 I thought: “Damn, I’m glad I’m the pilot and not the one jumping into that mess.“

-I didn’t know Bill Lord; he was in Vietnam a year before I was and he was in a different part of the country than I. But I did know LT Freeman and many of his soldiers who were attached to our unit, B Troop 3rd/17th Air Cavalry.
-Contrary to Bill Lord’s assessment of helicopter pilots, I always felt that “the ones who jumped” were the “real deal” during this fraught exercise called the Vietnam War.
+I didn’t know Bill Lord; he was in Vietnam a year before I, and he was in a different part of the country.
+But I did know Lt Freeman and many of his soldiers who were part of our unit, B Troop 3rd/17th Air Cavalry.
+I always felt that “the ones who jumped” were the “real deal” during this fraught exercise called the Vietnam War.